UsamaK98/mleng/README.md

 1. Ensure you have the correct version of Streamlit installed (specified in requirements.txt)
 2. Try clearing the Streamlit cache: `streamlit cache clear`
-3. Check your Python version (3.9 recommended)
+3. Check your Python version (3.10 recommended)

+### Docker Issues

+If you encounter issues with the Docker deployment:

+1. Ensure both the app and Ollama containers are running: `docker-compose ps`
+2. Check container logs: `docker-compose logs app` or `docker-compose logs ollama`
+3. Verify that Ollama can be accessed from the app container using the configured host/port
+4. For volume mounting issues, check permissions on host directories

 ## 📊 Data Requirements